GNOME/gtk/README.md

 How to report bugs
 ------------------

-Bugs should be reported to the GNOME [bug tracking system](https://bugzilla.gnome.org/enter_bug.cgi?product=gtk%2b).
+Bugs should be reported on the [issues page](https://gitlab.gnome.org/GNOME/gtk/issues/new).
-You will need an account for yourself.

 In the bug report please include: